 HOW TO CHOOSE A GENERATOR.

-First let's go over the different types that are out there.
-Home generators can be portable
+First, let's quickly go over the different types that are out there.
+Home generators can be stationary (standby

 for power outages, especially for the long-lasting ones.
 Of course, they are more expensive and require professional installation, which are their main disadvantages